-Fathers may talk to their sons of the good old time of John Alden!"
+Fathers may talk to their sons of the good old times of John Alden!"
 Thus, with a jest and a laugh, the skein on his hands she adjusted, He sitting awkwardly there, with his arms extended before him, She standing graceful, erect, and winding the thread from his fingers, Sometimes chiding a little his clumsy manner of holding, Sometimes touching his hands, as she disentangled expertly Twist or knot in the yarn, unawares-for how could she help it?-Sending electrical thrills through every nerve in his body.

-Lo! in the midst of this scene, a breathless messenger entered, Bringing in hurry and heat the terrible news from the village.
+Lo! in the midst of this scene, a breathless messenger entered.
 Bringing in hurry and heat the terrible news from the village.
-Yes; Miles Standish was dead!-an Indian had brought them the tidings.
+Yes; Miles Standish was dead!-an Indian had brought them the tidings,